thenadz/attachments-plus-plus/readme.txt

 href=\"http://wordpress.org/plugins/google-document-embedder/\">Google Doc
 Embedder</a>, if installed, and plans are in place to support more plugins in the future.
-If you know of a plugin that would make sense to integrate, please feel free to suggest it on the support forum!
+If you know of a plugin that would make sense to integrate, please feel free to suggest it on the
+<a href=\"http://wordpress.org/support/plugin/attachments-plus-plus/\">support forum</a>!

 **It's not working!
 Help!**